Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Related Work

-The problem of Multi-agent Pickup and Delivery (MAPD)~\cite{ma2017lifelong} abstracts real scenarios such as an automated warehouse, and consists of both allocation and route planning.
+Conventional MAPF focuses on solving a \emph{``one-shot''} \footnote{ A \emph{``one-shot''} problem is a problem that has clearly defined inputs and must be solved only once.
+This is in contrast to problems that must be solved repeatedly for a \emph{stream} of inputs. } and \emph{offline} version of the problem, that is, ensuring that agents reach their goal from their initial position just once.
+Several variants of the MAPF problem~\cite{ma2017lifelong,vsvancara2019online,li2020lifelong} aim to address the needs of more realistic scenarios, including lifelong and online operations.
+Among them, \emph{Multi-Agent Pickup and Delivery (MAPD)}~\cite{ma2017lifelong} abstracts real scenarios such as an automated warehouse and has both task allocation and path planning.
 Agents are assigned to a task from a stream of delivery tasks and must consecutively visit both a pickup and a delivery location.
-The paper proposes two decoupled algorithms based on \hca for MAPD, called respectively Token Passing (TP) and Token Passing with Task Swap.
-These algorithms can easily be adapted to be decentralized but require a certain amount of non-task endpoints where agents do not block other agents' motion.
+The study proposes two decoupled algorithms based on \hca for MAPD, called token passing and token passing with task swap, respectively.
+These algorithms can be decentralized but require a certain amount of non-task endpoints where agents do not block other agents' motions. \emph{Online MAPF}~\cite{vsvancara2019online} addresses situations with a dynamic group of agents, i.e., new agents might appear at runtime, or agents might disappear when they reach their destinations.
+We do not address this problem; however, the adaptation of PIBT for this is straightforward because PIBT essentially repeats one-timestep planning.